Trier University offers several master's courses taught entirely in English.

 Data science is becoming a key concept/competency for large private businesses, public institutions, and research.
 While it is not easy to define data science in a few words, data science deals with the methods and tools needed to analyse (large amounts of) data and draw actionable conclusions from the results gained in the process.
-These methods and tools (covering big data and their analysis, data modelling, machine learning, and simulation methods) are located at the intersection of three subjects: informatics, mathematics, and statistics.
+These methods and tools (big data analysis, data modelling, machine learning, and simulation methods) are located at the intersection of three subjects: informatics, mathematics, and statistics.
 Consequently, this new master's programme at Trier University is jointly taught by lecturers from the fields of informatics, mathematics, and statistics (where other data science programmes typically only cover one or two of these fields).
 This ensures that graduates will have a broad knowledge of the discipline and will be able to approach actual problems from different angles.
 They will also be trained to be life-long learners, able to rapidly adapt to changing demands in their working environments.

 In the first semester of this multidisciplinary programme, propaedeutics courses make sure that students coming from different study backgrounds will be able to successfully follow the programme.
 State-of-the-art e-learning concepts (e.g. flipped classrooms, electronic tutorials, etc.) engage students and offer additional flexibility regarding learning periods.
 A small research project is a compulsory part of the programme.
 During this project, students will apply their acquired knowledge to real world problems and learn to approach these problems with scientific methods.
 The project also serves to strengthen the students' soft skills.